jperelli/osm-static-maps/README.md

 * Note on markerIconOptions: it's also accepted a markerIconOptions attribute in the geojson feature, for example `{"type":"Point","coordinates":[-105.01621,39.57422],"markerIconOptions":{"iconUrl":"https://leafletjs.com/examples/custom-icons/leaf-red.png"}}`

+## Design considerations & architecture

+[Read the blogpost](https://jperelli.com.ar/project/2019/10/01/osm-static-maps/) on the creation of this library and how it works internally

 ## LICENSE

  - GPLv2